5 Technologies That Are Reshaping Customer Experience

 Expect a slew of AR experiments in 2019 as brands try to figure out how to fit this immersive format into their overall experience strategies.
 That’s according to Mark Asher, director of corporate strategy at Adobe, which, in collaboration with Apple and Pixar, last June added support for the “usdz” AR file format in Creative Cloud Apps and Services, enabling Photoshop users to tweak and modify AR imagery.

-“AR, in its current form, lends itself to short, quick interactions where users can manipulate or customize things,” Reubenstein told CMO by Adobe. “… The best examples I’ve seen, outside of gaming, are commerce-based.”
+“AR, in its current form, lends itself to short, quick interactions where users can manipulate or customize things,” Reubenstein told CMO.com “… The best examples I’ve seen, outside of gaming, are commerce-based.”

 Many AR retail applications today focus on helping consumers experience brands and products without having to go into stores.
 Case in point: Pottery Barn offers an AR app for its Pottery Barn and PBteen brands that lets users drag and drop items in a room to see how they work with existing furniture and decor.
 They also can completely empty a room to start the design process from scratch, and shoppers can purchase the items they like right from the app.
 Swedish retail IKEA has a similar offering with its “Place” app, helping users to visualize how an item will look in their homes before they purchase it.